On the 19th of June 2022, the cycling club Cykelintresset will host a ”grande randonnée” called Midnight Sun Randonnnée 1200 (MSR).

 Registration and payment

-The first edition of MSR will have 100 starting places, see starting list MSR 2022.
+The first edition of MSR will have 100 starting places, whereof 85 are booked as of today, see starting list MSR 2022.
 Registration period from 7th of October 2021 to 12th of June 23:59 2022.
 If you are unsure that you will have the opportunity to participate in the brevet, you can reserve a starting place until the 31st of December.
 If you have already decided to participate, you can register immediately.

 Reservation: 200 SEK (17 GBP/23 USD/20 EUR).
 Reservations can be made until the 25st of December.
 Please note that a final registration must then be made no later than the 31st of December!
 The reservation fee is not deducted from the registration fee.
 At 00:01 on the 1 st of January, all reserved starting places will be canceled automatically!